DonTseTse/bash_commons/README.md

 - [get_user_choice()](interaction.md#get_user_choice)

 ### Logging
-The logging collection's functions provides a range of features:
+The logging collection's functions work together as one module which provides several features:
 - distinct output chanels for `stdout` and file logging, each with their own logging level and message pattern
 - a log message buffer which allows to use [log()](logging.md#log) before the logger is configured.
 Applications can start logging from the very beginning with logging "disabled" - in fact, messages go into the buffer, nothing is actually logged.
 Once the configuration